elunna/nerfhack-changelog/README.md

 | 10            | 0.48%    | 3.57%    |

 * The number of artiwishes is not factored in when determining the chance of a gift.
 The revised gift probabilities still apply, just filtered through the level check.
+* #offer odds also improve with a perfect alignment abuse record (from EvilHack)

 ### Crowning
 * Crowning requires 13 Luck (dNetHack).